-&lt;sup>1 Chemistry students must select a research preceptor by the end of the first academic semester after meeting with at least three faculty members.
+1 Chemistry students must select a research advisor by the end of the first academic semester after meeting with at least three faculty members.

-&lt;sup>2 Physics students must teach for at least one semester (although two semesters is common), chemistry students at least two as part of the program requirements.
+2 Physics students must teach for at least one semester (although two semesters is common), chemistry students at least two as part of the program requirements.
 Often this is accomplished in the first year of graduate school, but fellowship students can choose to teach at a later stage.
+This requirement can be waived by the academic department if a student has prior teaching experience.